schurch/homebridge-sensibo/README.md

 # Sensibo Sky Homebridge plugin

 I primarily wrote this for myself so it's not very robust.
-It currently only supports one device.

 ## Usage